greenthepear/egriden/README.md

 }

 func main(){
-    //Initialize
+    // Initialize
     g := &Game{}
     g.InitEgridenAssets()

-    layer0 := g.CreateSimpleGridLayerOnTop(
+    layer0 := g.CreateGridLayerOnTop(
-        "Background", //Name
+		"Background", // Layer name
-        16, //Pixel size of a tile in the grid
+		GridLayerParameters{
-        10, 10, //Width and height of the grid egriden.Sparse, //Draw mode
+			GridDimensions: Dimensions{10, 12}, // Logical width and heigh of the grid
-        0, 0) //Draw offset from the top left corner
+			CellDimensions: Dimensions{16, 16}, // Cell size in pixels
+			Mode:           Sparse, // Draw mode which determines iteration method while drawing },
+	)

-    //Create an image sequence from all the PNGs in a folder
+    // Create an image sequence from all the PNGs in a folder
-    //Image sequences are made of frames, controlled by the frame index seq, err := egriden.CreateImageSequenceFromFolder("idle", "./Graphics/player/idle/")
+    // Image sequences are made of frames, controlled by the frame index seq, err := egriden.CreateImageSequenceFromGlob("idle", "./Graphics/player/idle/*.png")
     if err != nil {
         log.Fatal(err)
     }

-    //Create SpritePack with the sequence.
+    // Create SpritePack with the sequence.
 A sprite pack can have multiple sequences,
-    //which can be switched using their names (keys) playerSprites := egriden.NewSpritePackWithSequence(seq)
+    // which can be switched using their names (keys) playerSprites := egriden.NewSpritePackWithSequence(seq)

-    //Create Gobject (short for grid object or go object or game object or whatever
+    // Create Gobject (short for grid object or go object or game object or whatever
-    //you like) with the ImagePack
+    // you like) with the ImageSequence
     goPlayer := egriden.NewBaseGobject("player", playerSprites)

     //Add to layer, Build() method needed for a baseGobject, otherwise create your own